FREE Commercial Debt Recovery Agency

 - All we need to get started on recovering payment of your commercial debt is a completed instruction form and a copy of the unpaid invoices.

 - You can instruct us in just a few minutes by completing our online debt recovery instruction form.

 - Advocate’s expert application of late payment legislation combined with our experience, persistence and professionalism produces an industry-leading debt recovery success rate of 84%.

 At Advocate Commercial Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
 Creditors are provided with a statutory entitlement to claim debt recovery costs under The Late Payment of Commercial Debts Regulations 2013.
 When you instruct our debt collection agency, we claim the debt recovery costs from the debtor on your behalf in addition to the principal invoice sums you are owed.

 We claim Debt Recovery costs from the Debtor

-The costs we claim from debtors are legally enforceable under current commercial late payment legislation and enable us to offer a completely free of charge to the creditor service.
-Creditors are not required to pay any costs or charges to instruct us and there is no fee or commission to be paid once we recover payment.
-Creditors receive 100% of the money they are owed and a free debt recovery service and debtors pay 100% of the debt collection costs and charges.
+The costs we claim from debtors are legally enforceable under current commercial late payment legislation.
+This enables us to offer a completely free of charge to the creditor service.
+Creditors are not required to pay any costs or charges to instruct us, and there is no fee or commission to be paid once we recover payment.
+Creditors receive 100% of the money they are owed and a free commercial debt recovery service, and debtors pay 100% of the costs and charges.

 Your invoices will be first in the queue for payment